samsung-cnct/chart-logging/README.md

-## Logging for Kubernetes Cluster
+# Logging for Kubernetes Cluster
 This is a light-weight logging solution for a production grade Kubernetes cluster.
 This system ensures events are safely pulled from pods, enriched with Kubernetes metadata, saved in a data store and made available for visualizing and querying - without ever leaving the kubernetes cluster.
+Currently this system does not handle etcd logs, nor Kubernetes event stream logs.
+We are working towards including these logs in future iterations of this pipeline.

 ## How to install on running Kubernetes cluster with `helm`
 Get Helm [here](https://github.com/kubernetes/helm/blob/master/docs/install.md).